Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/TheProcess.jpg)

-### Adding iSCSI storage to existing VMs
+## Adding iSCSI storage to existing VMs

 You can also run the scripts on an existing Virtual Machine to connect from the iSCSI client to a iSCSI target.
 This flow is if you are creating the iSCSI target yourself.
-This diagram shos the execution flow of the PowerShell scripts.
+This diagram shows the execution flow of the PowerShell scripts.
 These scripts can be found in the Script directory

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/ScriptFlow.jpg)

+### Prepare-iSCSIClient.ps1

+This script installs the prerequistes on the iSCSI client, this includes;
+- installation of Multipath-io
+- setting the iSCSI initiator service startup to automatic
+- enabling support for multipath MPIO to iSCSI
+- Enable automatic claiming of all iSCSI volumes
+- Set the disk timeout to 60 seconds

+It is important to reboot the system after installation of these prerequistes.
+The MPIO load balancing policy requires a reboot so that it can be set.

+### Create-iSCSITarget.ps1

+### Connect-toiSCSITarget.ps1

 ### Deployment Steps